-I use this all the time.
+I use our Chrome extension to add stuff to my notes constantly.
 I have notes in Evernote and OneNote for keeping tabs on things like what I'm working on each week, questions I have for my manager, things I need to buy for an upcoming party, ideas for future blog posts, and more.
 The sooner I can get that out of my head and collected into the notes I've already started, the better.

 Here's how you can update existing notes in Evernote or OneNote instantly from the Chrome browser.

 Zapier lets you automatically send information from one app to another, helping you reduce manual tasks.
 Learn more about how Zapier works.

 Install the Zapier Chrome extension

 First, install the Chrome extension: Go to Zapier's listing in the Chrome Web Store and click the Add to Chrome button.
 Once installed, you'll see the Zapier logo in your menu bar.

 Log into your Zapier account and click the Make a Zap button at the top of the home page.

 In the Zap editor, search for and select Zapier Chrome extension as the trigger app—the app that will start your workflow.
 Under Trigger Event, select New Push With Fields from the dropdown menu.
 This option will allow you to create your own fields, which you can fill in with whatever text you'd like to send to your note app.
 Click Continue.

 Next you'll be prompted to type in text that'll be used as field names.
 Think of these as prompts so you can organize what you're submitting—such as "My brilliant idea".
 Once you've added your fields, click Continue.